 My lords, ladies, gentlemen and others

-It appears that you are either intending to be an audience member in this ethereal little theatre, for at least one forthcoming public or private performance, or you are here only for the public tour.
+It appears that you are either intending to be an audience member in this ethereal little theatre, for at least one forthcoming performance, or you are here only for a tour.

-During most performances here, however, you will be asked to remain silent, sit or stand still, depending upon your location, and carefully observe what is happening.
+During most performances here, however, you will be asked to remain silent, and to sit or stand still, depending upon your location.
+Attentiveness is very important when carefully observing what is happening.

 In the 21st century, most people find it difficult to observe anything carefully.
 There are too many distractions.
-Their minds wander.
+Minds wander.
 The volume rises.
 The lights flash.
 The fireworks explode.

-There is plenty of sensation and very little perceptiveness.
-There are plenty of opinions but little rationale.
+There is plenty of sensation and very little perceptiveness in much entertainment elsewhere, just as there are plenty of opinions offered in the world but little rationale.

 In this little theatre, only persons supplying enlightened forms of patronage are permitted to attend the private, exclusive performances.
 Only they are permitted to participate in the private tours.

 Patrons are persons of perceptiveness.
-They seek explanations.
-They want to make sense of situations at a deeper level than is usual.
+They seek explanations rather than salient sensations.
+They want to make sense of situations at a deeper level than is usual for most people.

-If you are intending to become one of our remarkably well-informed patrons, will you sit attentively in a beautiful box?
+If you are intending to become one of the remarkably well-informed patrons here, will you sit attentively in a beautiful box?
 Will you stand serenely in the impressive stands?
 Will you sprawl expressively in the adaptable stalls?
 Will you show gracious empathy from an astonishing balcony?
 Will you perch appropriately amongst the gods?

 For public performances, please note that we do not serve peanuts or claques here.
 We expect good hygiene, concert etiquette and a little more knowledge of the plot and the venue than usually indicated by social proof.